 Advantages of asynchronous learning

-Feedback and interaction is available
+Feedback and interaction are available

 Flexible scheduling